tewhatuora/api-standards/docs/fhir-api-standard/Standards/08-Versioning.md

 ### Resource retrieval by business version

-As described in [FHIR searching](https://build.fhir.org/search.html#versions) FHIR APIs **SHOULD** let consumers retrieve a specific business version of a resource using the following query syntax:
+<ApiStandard id="HNZAS_SHOULD_LET_CONSUMERS_RETRIEVE_VERSION" type="SHOULD" toolTip="FHIR APIs should let consumers retrieve a specific business version of a resource using the specified query syntax.">As described in [FHIR searching](https://build.fhir.org/search.html#versions) FHIR APIs <b>SHOULD</b> let consumers retrieve a specific business version of a resource using the following query syntax:</ApiStandard>

 ```http
 http://example.org/fhir/questionnaire/patient-intake|1.0